-Many become concerned that it is harmful for the kids to be on the go between the homes of the parents.
+Many become concerned that it is harmful to the kids to be on the go between the homes of the parents.
 Historically, many courts would tilt toward keeping children to a custody case in one home predominately more than the other to alleviate this concern.
-The kids would often go to the non-custodial parent’s home every other weekend, a night during the week and additional time during the summer and the holidays.
+The kids would often go to the non-custodial parent’s home every other weekend, a night during the week, and additional time during the summer and the holidays.

 With the rise of shared parenting, kids often have to go back and forth between the parents regularly.
 It might even be that custody exchanges happen as much as two or three times a week.
 This can cause some parents and courts some concern.

 One idea that is sometimes is thought about is the concept of a “bird best.”
 A bird’s nest is where the children remain in one home at all times.
 Instead of the children traveling back and forth between the home of the parents, the parents are the ones that do the traveling back and forth.

 Ultimately, what this results in is three homes in most circumstances.
 This means that each parent has their own separate home.
 There is then a separate home for the children known as the “bird’s nest.”
 The children stay in the “bird’s nest.”
 The parents then go back and forth between the “bird’s nest” and their separate home.

 Some argue that this situation is preferable to the children having to be on the move between the parents’ homes.
 In other words, they get the stability of being in one home.
 They do not have to pack their bags to travel back and forth.